 Morrison went on to write 11 novels as well as children’s books and essay collections, among them, were Song of Solomon, which received the National Book Critics Circle Award in 1977 and was her first book to include a male protagonist.
 Throughout the works, she fixated on the legacy of slavery and the generational trauma and how it unfolded in violent ways including alcoholism, incest, murder, and rape.

-Morrison also worked as a book editor at Random House for 19 years — making sure to focus on Black literature —and was also a literature professor at Princeton University.
+She also worked as a book editor at Random House for 19 years — making sure to focus on Black literature —and was also a literature professor at Princeton University.
 She grew up listening to folklore from her grandparents which heavily influenced her writings decades later, evident in the supernatural presence in Beloved, for example.

 Morrison was born Chloe Ardelia Wofford on Feb.
 18, 1931, in Lorain, Ohio, a working-class community about 30 miles west of Cleveland.
-When she was 12 she joined the Roman Catholic Church and took the baptismal name Anthony which later evolved into the nickname she’s famous for after she took her husband’s last name.
+When she was 12 she joined the Roman Catholic Church and took the baptismal name Anthony (for Anthony of Padua) which later evolved into the nickname she’s famous for after she took her husband’s last name.
 She received a bachelor’s degree from Howard with a major in English and a minor in classics in 1953 and later earned a master’s in English from Cornell in 1955.

 In 2006, after polling hundreds of writers, editors, and critics, The Book Review named Beloved the best American work of fiction of the previous quarter-century.
 As she cemented her status as one of the world’s greatest writers, she continued to collect accolades including the National Humanities Medal in 2000 and the Presidential Medal of Freedom, presented in 2012 by President Barack Obama.